EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 Carbon atoms, etc. In order for a fragment swap to occur, the total absolute difference in the two formulae must be 3 or fewer.
 This could be a difference in 3 in just aliphatic Oxygens, or differences spread across atom types.

+The `max_distance_difference` is only used on fragments with more than 1 connection.
+Fragments with more than one connections have a distance attribute - the shortest bond separation distance between connection points.
+The `max_distance_difference` attribute governs by how much the distance attribute can change when fragments are swapped.
+Again, a smaller number will enforce more similar structures being formed.

 Then follows specification of the molecule filter that is applied to the product molecules before writing.